dhcgn/go-mqtt-dispatcher/README.md

 Shelly publishes on mqtt `{"total_act_power": 392.572}` and this app transforms it to `392 W` and sends it to the awtrix 3 device trough mqtt.

+## Current limitations

+- Only works with numeric values
+- No authentication to mqtt
+- Only protocol `mqtt://` is supported
+- No TLS support

 ## Sequence Diagram